 The southernmost approach to Yosemite National Park is from Fresno along CA 41, a busy, single carriageway road that crosses farmland of the central valley, enters the Sierra Nevada foothills and climbs gently through oak/pine woods to

 , the last significant town before the park boundary, and which has a small selection of

 .
 From here, CA 41 ascends more steeply through the Sierra National Forest for 15 miles to the entrance station then forks; left is the route taken by most visitors, eager to see Yosemite Valley, but right is a short side road to the largest group of sequoia in the park, the

-In July 2015 the Mariposa Grove was closed to the public at the start of a major restoration and reconfiguration project, which will replace most of the roads with trails, add several new paths, and remove commercial activities (gift shop and tram tours) from the area.
-All visitors will now walk to the grove, starting from a new carpark near the South Entrance.
-The project is expected to be complete in spring 2018.
-The following description relates to the grove before the closure.
+In July 2015 the Mariposa Grove was closed to the public at the start of a major restoration and reconfiguration project, which included replacement of most of the roads with trails, addition of several new paths, and removal of commercial activities (gift shop and tram tours) from the area.
+All visitors will walk to the grove, starting from a new carpark near the South Entrance.
+The project was completed in spring 2018.
+The following description relates to the grove before the restructuring.